getgrav/grav-learn/pages/05.admin-panel/09.faq/docs.md

 - `admin.statistics`: allows a user to see the site statistics
 - `admin.cache`: allows a user to clear the cache

+!!
+Changes made to a user.yaml file while that user is logged-in will only take effect after they log out and back in again.

 ### Custom Admin URL